AngryMaciek/warlock/README.md

 >* `int calculate_total_diversity`: whether to calculate diversity across all genotypes (can be computationally expensive)
 >* `int biopsy_size_per_sample`: max number of cells per biopsy sample (reserved for future applications)

-These parameters are now required to be set inside YAML-formatted pipeline configuration file.
-Please see an example [here](/workflow/config/config.yml).
+These parameters are now required to be set inside a YAML-formatted pipeline configuration file.
+A template for this file is available [here](/workflow/config/config.yml).
+Please see an example configuration file designed for the CI tests [here](/tests/test2/config.yml).
 Note that multiple values for distinct parameters might be provided in lists.
 Current implementation of the workflow prepares a Cartesian product of all parameter's values and runs _demon_ with each of them in parallel.

 Additionally, please notice that two absolute paths are required to be set in the same configuration file: path to this cloned repository as well as path for the analyses output directory.